Shakespeare's Influence on the English Language [Updated]

 In this article, we'll explain the appeal of Shakespeare, the most famous playwright in English history, and his impact on the English language.

-Early in his career, he worked mostly in London.
+Early in his career, Shakespeare worked mostly in London.
 Two long poems he published there, Venus and Adonis (1593) and The Rape Of Lucrece (1594), are said to have launched his career.
-Additionally, he was a founding member of the acting group the Lord Chamberlain's Men, and was a regular playwright for about 20 years, writing about two plays a year on average.
+In addition to writing, he was a member of an acting group called the Lord Chamberlain's Men.

 During his life, Shakespeare wrote 38 plays, two narrative poems and 154 sonnets, a special type of poem made of 14 lines.
 He is also said to have written over 150 other works of poetry.

-Shakespeare's works are still studied and performed daily around the world.
-He has been called England's national poet and the greatest playwright of all time.
-So what is it about his work that makes him so admired?
+Shakespeare has been called the greatest writer in the English language, and his works are still studied and performed around the world.
+So what is it about his writing that makes him so special?

 Standardization of the English language

-Shakespeare is said to be the man who standardized the English language.
-Before him, the rules of English were not very specific.
-Through his works, guidelines for grammar, spelling and vocabulary were gradually established and became common.
+Before Shakespeare, the rules of English were not very specific.
+But through his works, many guidelines for grammar, spelling and vocabulary were standardized — they became common and accepted.

 Impact on poetry and literature

-Shakespeare's influence on poetry and literature has remained strong through the centuries.
-He is also considered the person who perfected the blank verse, a style of writing using 10 syllables per line, five stressed and five unstressed.
-It is estimated that about 75% of British English poetry is written in this style.
-Shakespeare, however, mostly used this technique in his plays.
+Shakespeare is considered a master of the blank verse, a style of writing that uses 10 syllables per line, five stressed and five unstressed.
+It's estimated that about 75% of British English poetry is written in this style!

 Shakespeare is said to have created about 1700 English words.
 In order to do this, he combined words, changed nouns into verbs, and added prefixes and suffixes to words that already existed.
-Let's take a quick look at what words and phrases we can thank Shakespeare for.
+Let's look at some examples.

 Words